In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 (WordPress “Are you sure you want to do this?” error)

-One of the most common WordPress errors you will experience is the ‘Are you sure you want to do this?’ error …
+One of the most common WordPress errors you will encounter is the ‘Are you sure you want to do this?’ error …

 (“Are you sure you want to do this?”)

-Normally, you will encounter this error when working in your admin area in one of the following areas:
+Normally, you will experience this issue when working in your admin area in one of the following areas:

 - Editing or saving a WordPress Post or Page